Anti-TESCREALists

 Figure 1: Go on, buy the sticker

-Attention conservation notice: I think this is a recent round of culture war; you might want to skip reading about it unless you enjoy culture wars or are caught up in one of the touch-points of this one, such as AI risk or Effective Altruism.
+Attention conservation notice: Coverage of a recent battle in the forever culture war.
+You might want to skip reading about it unless you enjoy culture wars or are caught up in one of the touch-points of this one, such as AI risk or Effective Altruism, or read Ozy Brennan’s more tightly-argued The “TESCREAL” Bungle

 If I had to recommend one article, it would be that newer one; while I still find many things to disagree with, at least I can work out what they are.